Food and farming

 - The food miles that some fruit travels

-- Farmland in the UK
+- Fields in the Yorkshire Dales

 Food provides us with nutrients which give us energy and help us to grow.
 It is important to eat a range of foods to keep us healthy; this is called a varied or balanced diet.
 The main food groups that we need to eat are protein, carbohydrates and fats.
 We also need plenty of fruit and vegetables to give us vitamins and minerals.